kvloewenstein/unit-2-fullstack-project-k-loewenstein/README.md

 ---

-### Seed Data (Importing the CSV File)
+### Seed Data

-This project includes a CSV file containing sample skincare product data, which is required for the app to function correctly.
+This project includes a SQL file containing sample skincare product data, which is required for the app to function correctly.

-#### 📄
+#### 📄 File location
+`skin-sync-springboot-app/seed-products.sql`

 ---

-### 📥 How to Import the CSV Into MySQL Workbench
+#### 📥 How to Run the Seed Script

 1. Open **MySQL Workbench**.
-2. Select your database: skinsync_db
+2. Select your database: `skinsync_db`
-3. Right-click the **products** table.
-4. Choose **Table Data Import Wizard**.
+3. Open a new SQL tab.
+4. Open the file `seed-products.sql` in MySQL Workbench.
-5. Select the file:
+5. Execute the script.
-6. Use these settings:
-- **Field separator:** `,`
-- **Line separator:** `LF`
-- **Enclosed strings in:** `"`
-- **Null handling:** default values
-7. Click **Next → Next → Import**.

-Once completed, your database will contain the full set of example skincare product data used throughout the application.
+This will insert sample skincare products into the database so that your app works correctly without manually adding products.

 ---

-### 📝 Notes
-- The CSV allows anyone installing the project to quickly load the required data without manually writing SQL.
-- If your product list updates, regenerate the CSV and replace the file.
+> ✅ After running the seed script, you can log in, take the skin quiz, and see product recommendations populated from the database.

 ### Front End Setup (React/Vite)